McQueen1122/langchain-commands/README.md

 **Q: Where can I find more information about LangChain?**
 A: Check out the official LangChain documentation and join the Skool community for additional resources and support.

-## Support

-If you encounter any issues or have questions, feel free to open an issue on GitHub or ask for help in the Skool community.

-## License

-This project is licensed under the MIT License.